Back to top

 Alternate Name

-Rate of serious complications in the last year among people with diabetes
+Rate of serious complications in the last year among people living with diabetes

 INDICATOR DESCRIPTION